-Sara Hubbell, APRN, MSN, NP-C, FCN is a family nurse practitioner and assistant professor who teaches in the undergraduate and graduate programs.
-Sara received her bachelor’s and master’s degrees from the University of North Carolina at Chapel Hill.
-She is currently working toward the completion of her Doctor of Nursing Practice from Duke University.
-Her Capstone project is focused on educating bedside nurses in the importance of providing care to the whole person, including spiritual care.
+Sara Hubbell, APRN, MSN, DNP, NP-C, FCN is a family nurse practitioner and assistant professor who teaches in the undergraduate and graduate programs.
+Sara received her bachelor’s and master’s degrees from the University of North Carolina at Chapel Hill, and her doctor of nursing practice from Duke University.
+Her Capstone project focused on educating bedside nurses in the importance of providing care to the whole person, including spiritual care.

 Sara coordinates one of the Health Assessment (N366) courses and is clinical faculty in Adult Health I (N364) both of which are in the Undergraduate Program.
 Additionally, she is clinical faculty in the Graduate Program in both Adult Health Management (N810) and Pediatric Management (N827).
 Sara strives to provide a challenging and excellent educational experience for her students, while supporting them as they transition from being a student to a professional Nurse or Nurse Practitioner.
 She is actively involved within the school on projects related to faculty practice, serving the underserved and educational innovations between graduate and undergraduate nursing students.